-The latest published results for CIC, CMIC, and CLAC confirm an upgrade in rating from an A-to an A in 2018.
-The ratings reflect the Group's balance sheet strength derived from its long-term operating results, which have resulted in an accumulation of capital that drives its solid risk-adjusted capitalization levels.
-The rating upgrades reflect improved market position and geographic diversification compared with its peers, as the medical products business continues to grow outside of Bermuda.
+The latest published results for CIC, CMIC, and CLAC reaffirmed the A rating awarded in 2018.
+The ratings reflect the Group's balance sheet strength derived from its long-term operating results, which have resulted in an accumulation of capital that drives its solid risk-adjusted capitalization levels, improved market position and geographic diversification compared with its peers, as the medical products business continues to grow outside of Bermuda.

-Colonial Insurance Company Limited

-Colonial Medical Insurance Company Limited

-Colonial Life Assurance Company Limited
+Colonial Insurance Company Limited Colonial Medical Insurance Company Limited Colonial Life Assurance Company Limited

 A.M.
-Best Rating:

-A (Excellent)

-Stable outlook
+Best Rating: A (Excellent) Stable outlook